 This provoked a third Assyrian campaign, which was broken off because Esarhaddon died.
 He was succeeded by Aššurbanipal, who conducted the fourth campaign in 667/666, took Memphis, and sacked Thebes.
 Because the princes were obviously unreliable, the Assyrian king chose one of them who could be trusted: Necho.
 When, after Taharqo's death in 664, his successor Tanwetamani tried to reconquer Memphis (the subject of the Dream Stela), Necho beat him, and although he was killed in action, power remained in his family.
 It was his son Psammetichus I, who unified Egypt, and was clever enough to give the Assyrians the impression that he still served them once they had been forced to recall their garrisons when civil war broke out in Assyria (651-648).

 Taharqo was the first Nubian king to be buried in a pyramid near Nuri.
-This cemetery would be used for more than three centuries.
+This cemetery would be used for more than three centuries, although the capital was transferred to Meroe.

 - T.G.H.
 James, "Egypt.
 The Twenty-Fifth and Twenty-Sixth Dynasties" in: Cambridge Ancient History (second edition, 1991), vol.III, part two, pp.677-747